Skip to main content

 Compare

-A complete breakdown of Blackbaud Raiser's Edge NXT pricing for nonprofit EDs: contract structure, implementation costs, annual increases, and the fees that
+A complete breakdown of Blackbaud Raiser's Edge NXT pricing for nonprofit EDs: contract structure, implementation costs, annual increases, and fees.

 Updated May 8, 2026 Blackbaud